HasanToufiqAhamed/bound_location_picker/README.md

 # Bound Location Picker for Flutter

-A Flutter package created by the official [google_maps_flutter](https://pub.dev/packages/google_maps_flutter) plugin, which can help you to choose locations within a boundary.
+A Flutter package created by the official [google_maps_flutter](https://pub.dev/packages/google_maps_flutter) plugin, which can help you to picked locations within a boundary.

 ### Highlighted feature
 - Pick location within the Polygon boundary